tombruijn/dotfiles/README.md

 Here is a step-by-step installation.

-### XCode
+### Xcode

-Install XCode through the Mac App Store.
+Install Xcode through the Mac App Store.

 Then run: